 Answered By: Library Torrens

-Primary information sources refer to original documents.
+Primary information sources are original documents.
 Primary sources have not been edited or reinterpreted.
+Examples include:

 • journal articles (original research)